SFDO-Tooling/CumulusCI/docs/scratch_orgs.rst

                 days: 7
                 namespaced: True

-This org uses the same Salesforce DX configuration file as the ``dev`` org, but has a different configuration in the ``cumulusci.yml`` file, resulting in a different org shape and a different use case.
+This org uses the same scratch org definition file as the ``dev`` org, but has a different configuration in the ``cumulusci.yml`` file, resulting in a different org shape and a different use case.
 The key facets of the org shape that are defined in the ``cumulusci.yml`` file are whether or not the org has a namespace, and the length of the org's lifespan.

 Org definition files stored in the ``orgs`` directory are configured as specified in the `Salesforce DX Developer Guide <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_def_file.htm>`_.